goosepirate/lox365/README.md

-# ⚗️ Lox365: XLOOKUP for LibreOffice
+# ⚗️ Lox365: LibreOffice Calc eXtension 365

-Lox365 is a LibreOffice Calc extension that adds modern spreadsheet functions like XLOOKUP, FILTER, and more.
+Lox365 is a LibreOffice Calc extension that adds modern spreadsheet functions like IMAGE, TEXTSPLIT, and TOCOL.

 ![Screenshot](image1.png)